High Holy Days

 FOOD, HYGIENE ITEMS & CLOTHING DRIVE

 Temple Sinai will once again be collecting non-perishable food for Jewish Family Service Weinberg Food Pantry.
-Please take home an eco-friendly, reusable tote bag on Rosh Hashanah and bring it back to Temple on Yom Kippur – filled with non-perishable food and hygiene items.
+Please take home an eco-friendly, reusable tote bag on Rosh Hashanah and bring it back to Temple on Yom Kippur – filled with non-perishable food, hygiene items, and new clothing.
 We also are collecting NEW children’s socks, underwear, and pajamas for SafeHouse battered women’s shelter.
 We will have containers for these items in the lobby.
 As we prepare for the New Year filled with health and happiness, let us remember the wise words of Sir Moses Montefiore who said: “We are worth what we are willing to share with others.”

 Selichot